andrese52/epp_workshop_web/content/morning/_index.en.md

 + You'll only learn by doing it!
 So practice, practice, and practice...
 I mean practice a lot!
 + There are many ways to do the same thing and achieve the same results.
 + Treat your code as experiments.
+Write one line, test run it for easy debugging.
 + Errors are not bad!
 Often, errors point you to the right direction.
 + If you don't know, ask Google!